Anthony Rizzo Player Props: Yankees vs. Rockies

-On Saturday, Anthony Rizzo (.194 slugging percentage in past 10 games, with no home runs) and the New York Yankees play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
-First pitch is at 8:10 PM ET.
+On Sunday, Anthony Rizzo (.225 on-base percentage in past 10 games, 121 points below season-long percentage) and the New York Yankees play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 3:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Rockies.
+He had a one-hit performance in his most recent game (1-for-4) against the Rockies.

 Anthony Rizzo Game Info & Props vs. the Rockies